 B. BACKGROUND

-To replace the RV head in containments that have small equipment hatches, some licensees have chosen to replace the RV head in one piece through a temporary transfer opening cut through the containment instead of disassembling the RV head and transporting its sections and components through the equipment hatch. time and radiological considerations, this approach has generally been preferable.
+To replace the RV head in containments that have small equipment hatches, some licensees have chosen to replace the RV head in one piece through a temporary transfer opening cut through the containment instead of disassembling the RV head and transporting its sections and components through the equipment hatch.
+Based on time and radiological considerations, this approach has generally been preferable.
 After completion of the RV head replacement, the opening is closed, the containment structure is restored to its original configuration and integrity, and structural integrity testing is performed.
-Cutting the temporary opening and closing it, may be carried out without NRCs approval under the provisions of 50.59, provided the process does not involve a license amendment.
-However, since this process involves construction activities for a significant safety related structure in a nuclear power plant, quality assurance and quality control practices should be strictly followed, and the restoration of the containment should be inspected by NRC.
+Cutting the temporary opening and closing it, may be carried out without NRC’s approval under the provisions of Title 10 of the Code of Federal Regulations (10 CFR) 50.59, “Changes, tests and experiments,” provided the process does not involve a license amendment.
+However, since this process involves construction activities for a significant safety related structure in a nuclear power plant, quality assurance and quality control practices should be strictly followed, and the restoration of the containment should be inspected by the NRC.

 C. GUIDANCE